digital-blueprint/toolkit/packages/tabulator-table/README.md

 ## Important functions
 - `setData(data)`: This function sets data of the tabulator table.
   - `data` is an array of data which should be shown in the table.
+- `getRows()`: returns an array with all the rows of the table.
+- `updateRow(row, newData)`: updates a given row of the tabulator table with new data.
+  -`row` represents the row object we want to update.
+  -`newData` represents the new data we want to update. it has to be an object `{'column': 'value', ...}`
 - `deleteRow(row)`: This function deletes the given row from the specified tabulator table.
   -`row` represents the id of the row we want to delete.
 - `deleteSelectedRows()`: This function deletes the selected rows (by clicking) of the tabulator.